 How to insure a property with a flat roof

-Flat roof properties are deemed a higher insurance risk, for two primary reasons; they offer an easier route of access during burglaries and can be the cause of internal water damage to a property.
-As our poor climate means that we are no strangers to rainy weather, a large downpour of rain or snow can cause water to pond and weaken the flat roof due to its inability to drain the stagnating water.
+Flat roof properties are deemed a higher insurance risk, for two primary reasons.
+They offer an easier route of access during burglaries and can be the cause of internal water damage.
+Our poor climate means that we are no strangers to rainy weather.
+A large downpour of rain or snow can cause water to pond and weaken the flat roof due to its inability to drain the stagnating water.

 It is therefore vital when applying for insurance that you declare any area of flat roof that your property possesses.
-This will mean that the insurer is able to accurately rate the premium for your policy and will ensure that should you need to make a claim you will be fully covered.
+This will mean that the insurer is able to accurately rate the premium for your policy.
+In turn, this will ensure that should you need to make a claim you will be fully covered.

 How to insure a property with an unusual construction?